chientingchen/junos_macsec_keyexchange/README.md

     * `SERVER_IP` is IP address of the device which `remote_master.py` would running at.
     * `SERVER_PORT` is the port which allow `remote_master.py` to accept/response HTTP requests.

-7. Deploy base config `BaseConfigs/OnBox/Onbox_remote_master_Basic.conf` to juniper device which acting as sever.
+8. Deploy base config `BaseConfigs/OffBox/Offbox_local_minion_Basic.conf` to all juniper devices.

 ## Usage:

 ### On-box mode: